deadalusai/iron-pipeline/README.md

 # The PipelineMiddleware trait

 The `PipelineMiddleware` trait is implemented for any middleware you want to run in a pipeline.

-The trait is nearly identical to `iron::middleware::Handler` trait, but for the addition of the `next` parameter.
+The trait is nearly identical in behaviour to the `iron::middleware::Handler` trait as it accepts an `&mut Request` and returns an `IronResult<Response>`.
+However it also accepts a `PipelineNext` parameter, which allows it to optionally invoke the next middleware in the pipeline.

 For example, a simple HTTPS redirect middleware: